- Application Data Cache

 An HTTP Referrer is information transmitted to a destination webpage by a web browser, typically when you click a link to that webpage.
 The HTTP Referrer contains the URL of the last webpage the browser visited.

 Every device connected to the Internet is assigned a number known as an Internet protocol (IP) address.
 These numbers are usually assigned in geographic blocks and are typically controlled by your Internet Service Provider (ISP), your company, or your university.
 An IP address can often be used to identify the location from which a device is connecting to the Internet.
-Please note that third parties have mapped the assignments of IP addresses by ISPs with specificity to postal code and exact city for broadband IP address and are also often mapped to college campuses, specific businesses, hotels, airports or conference centers.
-Mobile IP address often can only be mapped to a specific carrier’s gateway.
-However, most of the Wi-Fi routers in the world have been mapped by third parties to precise latitude and longitude and many Wi-Fi routers correspond to home addresses.
 IP address can be used to combat fraud and compliance with geographical legal restrictions and can be used to target advertising.
+When ClassDojo stores an IP address, we store it in truncated or encrypted form.
 Additionally, we only use IP address information collected from students under 13 for internal business purposes.

 Local storage enables websites to store and retrieve data in a browser on a device.
 When used in “local storage” mode, it enables data to be stored across sessions (for example, so that the data are retrievable even after the browser has been closed and reopened).
 One technology that facilitates web storage is HTML 5.
 Other technologies include local shared objects, sometimes known as “Flash Cookies”.
 For more information, please see our Online Tracking Technologies Policy.